-Recognise how to identify signs of abuse and know when it is appropriate to make a referral to Children's Social Care.
+Recognise how to identify signs of abuse and know when it is appropriate, and timely to make a referral to Children's Social Care.

-Have knowledge of the PDSCP Escalation policy and the Local Authority Designated Officer (LADO) role.

-Understand the child protection conference process and be able to attend and positively contribute to these meetings.

-Ensure that all staff have access to and understand the school's safeguarding policy and Child Protection Policy.

-Ensure that all staff have induction safeguarding training and receive regular updates.

-Access resources and attend any relevant or refresher training courses at least every two years.
+- Have knowledge of the PDSCP Escalation policy and the Local Authority Designated Officer (LADO) role in allegations against staff. - Understand the child protection conference process and be able to attend and positively contribute to these meetings. - Ensure that all staff have access to and understand the school's safeguarding policy and Child Protection Policy. - Ensure that all staff have induction safeguarding training, and that staff receive annual refresher training and receive regular, relevant updates, ensuring all staff: - Know how to report low level concerns (KCSIE Part 4) - Recognise contextual risks (e.g. Online harms, radicalisation) - Complete advanced DSL training every 2 years (KCSIE 2024 Annex C), including updates on:

+Trauma-informed practice.

+Filtering/ monitoring systems (per Online Safety Act 2023)

-Raising Awareness:
+Policy and Awareness:

-Ensure the Child Protection and Safeguarding Policy is updated and reviewed annually and work with the Governing Body regarding this.

-Ensure parents are made aware of the Child Protection and Safeguarding Policy which alerts them to the fact that referrals may be made and the role of the school so that parents are fully informed and understand the school's safeguarding responsibility towards pupils.

-Where a child leaves the school, ensure the child protection file is copied for the new setting in a timely manner and transferred to the new school separately from the main pupil file, as well as ensure the pupil's Social Worker is informed.

-With the Safeguarding Governor, complete the Annual Audit return for the PDSCP, to ensure that the school is meeting its requirements under statutory guidance.
+- Ensure the Child Protection and Safeguarding Policy is updated and reviewed annually and work with the Governing Body regarding this, ensuring alignment with KCSIE 2024 and Working Together 2024. - Ensure parents are made aware of the Child Protection and Safeguarding Policy which alerts them to the fact that referrals may be made and the role of the school so that parents are fully informed and understand the school's safeguarding responsibility towards pupils. - Where a child leaves the school, ensure the child protection file, and safeguarding records are transferred to the new setting within 5 working days and transferred to the new school separately from the main pupil file, as well as ensure the pupil's Social Worker is informed. - With the Safeguarding Governor, complete the Annual Audit return for the PDSCP, to ensure that the school is meeting its requirements under statutory guidance.